Student Property Investment | Ultimate Guide [Updated 2020]fjpinvestment

 Our guide to everything you need to know about a student property investment.

-Following on from our recent post about HMO Property Investments, we look at one of the most popular forms of HMO in a student property investment.
+Following on from our recent post about HMO Property Investments, we look at one of the most popular forms of houses of multiple occupation (HMO) in a student property investment.

 Student Property has continued to see increased interest from international investors, and with good reason.
-Savills highlights that property prices in key areas for education in the UK are as high as 37% over the last three years.
+Savills highlighted that property prices in key areas for education in the UK are as high as 37%.
 For perspective, investors that bought a house and then sold it during the three years from 2015 – 2018 could have effectively paid for a three-year university course with the profits alone.